krypt0nn/flowerpot/README.md

           using these distances
     - [ ] Give validator which made a new block some gas fee (needs further thinking)
-- [ ] Pre-release preparations
+- [ ] Release preparations
-    - [ ] Resolve all the TODO and FIXME-s
+    - [ ] Resolve all the TODO-s and FIXME-s
     - [ ] Prepare technical documentation and standardize the protocol
     - [ ] Test the library in production for some time